Fiance/Fiancee Visas (K1 Visas)

 - must marry the petitioning U.S. citizen

 The child of a K-1 visa holder can obtain a K-2 visa and accompany or follow to join the non-citizen spouse.
-There are time limitations and age limitations.
+There are time limitations and age limitations, so you should consult with an immigration lawyer about your specific case.

 If you or someone you know is interesting in setting up a consultation to determine eligibility and/or strategy for a K1 visa, please call us: